no0dles/hammerkit/docs/service/README.md

 ---
 description: >-
-    A service is a continous task that does not end.
+    A service is a continuous task that does not end.
     Something a task may require a service to perform.
 ---